PeterC66/m4ops/NotesStandardsPractices.md

 - in Node.js continue to use  module.exports (or just exports.) and  require rather than export and import
 - (NOT YET) could use object literals instead of switch statements as per [this suggestion](https://medium.com/chrisburgin/rewriting-javascript-replacing-the-switch-statement-cfff707cf045)
 - Add comments only to explain complex thoughts
-- Boolean variables, or functions that return a boolean value, should start with “is,” “has” or “should.
+- Boolean variables, or functions that return a boolean value, should start with 'is', 'has' or 'should'
 - use [has()](https://www.npmjs.com/package/has) instaed of hasOwnProperty as it is better
 - (someone says we don't need to call `super(props)`, unless you need to use `this.props` inside the constructor)
 - Could use [Flow](http://flowtype.org/) for typing